-Plan ahead for additional opportunities for students who are motivated and inspired to continue addressing these issues after the event.
+Plan ahead for additional opportunities for students who are motivated and inspired to continue to address these issues after the event.
 Don’t wait to plan until after the event is over.

 Know Your Audience

 Weigh the demographics of the student body and school community against the possible topics and approaches.
-If there is only one Muslim student, for example, think carefully how to approach the topic of Islamophobia without marginalizing or frightening that student.
+If there is only one Muslim student, for example, think carefully how to approach the topic of anti-Muslim bias without marginalizing or causing that student discomfort or harm.

 Expect educators to be full participants in the event.
 Provide training to and/or expectations of educators prior to the event.
 Prepare staff to engage in discussions about potentially difficult issues with students.

 Announce and make very explicit what students and educators should expect from the event.
 Do not allow assumptions and rumors to frame understanding of what they will experience.
 Parents and guardians should also be informed about the day’s activities so that they talk with their children about their experiences.